joshstevens19/simple-uniswap-sdk/README.md

     // if this is true it will require swaps to direct
     // pairs
     disableMultihops: false,
+    // if not supplied it will observe quote changes
+    // if your app listens to the block event else where
+    // the listener will be removed when the quote clears
+    // make this true if you want to manually listen to blocks
+    // and request a new quote
+    disableObserver: false,
     // for example if you only wanted to turn on quotes for v3 and not v3
     // you can only support the v3 enum same works if you only want v2 quotes
     // if you do not supply anything it query both v2 and v3